RAF Linton-on-Ouse: Drawdown and closure

 In October 2014, it was confirmed by the Ministry of Defence (MOD) that basic fast-jet training would move from Linton-on-Ouse to RAF Valley in Anglesey in 2019.
 The move was part of the UK Military Flying Training System (UKMFTS) which saw the Beechcraft Texan T1 replace the Tucano T1 in the basic fast-jet training role.
 At that time, the MOD did not confirm what future role Linton-on-Ouse would have, but in July 2018, it was stated that the RAF would vacate the base by 2020 and it would be disposed of completely.
 However, in March 2019, the MOD indicated it was considering options for other defence uses for the site, before a final decision was made.

 Flying training ceased in October 2019, when the final student pilots graduated and training fully relocated to Valley.
 The final flying unit to depart was the Yorkshire Universities Air Squadron, which relocated to RAF Leeming on 1 December 2020.
 The MOD notified the Civil Aviation Authority that the aerodrome would close on 18 December 2020.
 In February 2021, the MOD confirmed that no alternative military use had been identified for the site and that it would therefore be made available for sale by the end of 2023.

 In August 2021, the station was used to support COVID-19 countermeasures for personnel returning from Afghanistan on Operation Pitting.

 Proposed processing centre for asylum seekers

 In April 2022, the government announced its intention to convert the camp into a reception, accommodation and processing centre for asylum seekers, as a way of defraying the £4.7 million per day cost of hotels being used.
 The plan was met by resistance from local residents who claim that asylum seekers will outnumber existing residents.
 The press has used the moniker "Guantánamo-on-Ouse" to describe the proposal, in reference to the Guantanamo Bay detention camp.
 However, on 9 August 2022, the government backtracked on this policy, with Defence Secretary Ben Wallace stating this plan would now not go ahead.

+In July 2026, the Government published refreshed proposals.
+Local politicians expressed concern about the lack of infrastructure, transport links and local services in the area, and that this could potentially impact on community cohesion and future development plans for the area.